vistamedia/socialmeta/README.md

 If you wish each author to be linked with his publications on the facebook stream you can add his own Facebook profile URL and Twitter @username in the Contact component.
 To perform this just create a contact for each user for which you would like to override the general settings.
-- Create a new contact
-- Give him a name and link it with a existing user (fig.1)
-- Go the social tab (fig.2)

 ![screenshot of the contact creation](https://dl.dropboxusercontent.com/u/11260729/socialmeta/socialmeta-contact-form-link.jpg)
 Figure 4

-- Provide Facebook (fig.1) and Twitter (fig.2) credentials.
-Note Facebook must be an Url and Twitter a @username
-- Save the new contact.
+1. Create a new contact
+1. Give him a name and link it with a existing user (fig.4-1)
+1. Go the social tab (fig.4-2)

 ![screenshot of the contact creation social tab](https://dl.dropboxusercontent.com/u/11260729/socialmeta/socialmeta-contact-form-social.jpg)
 Figure 5

+1. Provide Facebook (fig.5-1) and Twitter (fig.5-2) credentials.
+_Note that Facebook must be an Url and Twitter a @username_
+1. Save the new contact.

 > NOTE
 > You absolutely don't need to use the contact component except once to do what I said previously.
 I just use its database table to store the user social profiles.
 The contact doesn't need to be published.
 You can even disable the component if you wish ;)